Visions

 Odysseus’ journey home: Calypso,

-the seductive nymph; The Lotus-Eaters,
+nymph; The Lotus-Eaters,

-amnesiac narcotic users; of course the Sirens, and finally Scylla and Charybdis.
-In the final
+narcotic users; of course the Sirens,

 movement, Penelope &